niolabs/docs/docs/system-designer/README.md

 ![](/img/vg-block-library.png)

-To find a block, click the category to view the individual blocks within that category.
+To find a block, click the category and browse through the individual blocks within that category.

 ## Block Workflow